 Our curriculum is carefully constructed to blend practical experience in school with time in the university.
 It will provide a range of opportunities for you to develop a strong and confident knowledge of your specialist subject area.

-During the Art PGCE (QTS) programme you are shown how to plan, resource and organise art lessons, and how to monitor, record, evaluate and assess the art practices of students.
+The Subject Studies Module will draw upon your practice as an artist, designer and /or craftsperson and will explore how this contributes to your development as an educator.
+During the programme you are shown how to plan, resource and organise art lessons, and how to monitor, record, evaluate and assess the art practices of students.
 This programme prepares you fully to teach and eventually lead Art and Design in secondary school.